RayMarquina/dbt_project/docs/guide/configuring-models.md

 Incremental models are a powerful feature in production dbt deployments.
 Frequently, certain raw data tables can have billions of rows, which makes performing frequent rebuilds of models dependent on these tables impractical.
 Incremental tables provide another option.
 The first time a model is deployed, the table is created and data is inserted.
 In subsequent runs this model will have new rows inserted and changed rows updated.
 (Technically, updates happen via deletes and then inserts.)

-It's highly recommended to use incremental models rather than basic tables in production whenever the schema allows for it.
+It's highly recommended to use incremental models rather than table models in production whenever the schema allows for it.
 This will minimize your model build times and minimize the use of database resources.

 #### sql_where